 Hiking Socks

-A good pair of mediumweight hiking socks can be used in most conditions, so are a good option if you are not sure where you’ll be wearing them.
+Hiking socks are often labeled lightweight, mediumweight, or heavyweight, which tells you how thick and warm the sock will be.
+For hot-weather hiking you’ll want lightweight or mediumweight; for frigid places, heavyweight.
+A good pair of mediumweight hiking socks works in most conditions, so they are a good default if you are not sure where you’ll be wearing them.

-Check out the hiking socks made by Farm to Feet (made in North Carolina, USA from 100% American materials!), Ballston (made in USA since 1918, but raw materials sourced worldwide), Wigwam (made in Wisconsin, USA since 1905, but some raw materials sourced worldwide), and Darn Tough (made in Vermont, USA, but raw materials sourced worldwide).
+If you are looking for American-made socks, you have lots of options.
+Check out the hiking socks made by Farm to Feet (made in North Carolina from 100% American materials), Ballston (made in USA since 1918, with raw materials sourced worldwide), Wigwam (made in Wisconsin since 1905, with some raw materials sourced worldwide), and Darn Tough (made in Vermont, with raw materials sourced worldwide).

 Compression Socks